evogytis/evogytis.github.io/_pages/about.md

 ---

 Welcome to my site.
-My name is Gytis Dudas and I'm a scientist who works on viruses.
+My name is Gytis Dudas and I'm a scientist at Vilnius University's Life Sciences Center (in Lithuania) who works on viruses.
-My interests very broadly cover the evolution and ecology of viruses and inferring patterns of virus dispersal and transmission that reflect host movements and contact networks.
+My interests very broadly cover the evolution and ecology of (RNA) viruses from the most closely related lineages in an outbreak setting to radical changes viruses undergo over (presumably) geological timescales.

-I have worked with diverse human viruses in the past with influenza B, MERS corona-, Zika, and Ebola viruses being the more widely known, though I also thoroughly enjoy rummaging through animal metagenomic datasets for new viruses.
-Whenever possible I employ state-of-the-art [Bayesian phylogenetic](http://beast.community/index.html) models and make liberal use of customised data visualisation techniques to present my work.
+I have worked with SARS-CoV-2, Ebola, MERS-corona-, and Zika viruses on the genomic epidemiology side, studied influenza B, anelloviruses (that one's DNA!), and various metagenomically discovered viruses through a more evolutionary biology lens, and I'm currently fascinated with the evolution of _Orthomyxoviridae_ on longer timescales.
+Highly customised data visualisations of phylogenetic trees using [baltic](https://github.com/evogytis/baltic), a simple tree parser/visualisation code with plenty of flexibility that I wrote, is one of my signatures.

+If you spot the occasional paper that doesn't look virus-y I've probably contributed analyses or data visualisations to it and would be happy to contribute to yours if the problem is interesting and visualisation challenging enough.

 Here are a couple of examples of data visualisations I've made:

 ***